 People work with others to achieve common goals.
-Whether the organization is for profit, or non-profit – we typically accomplish more through the interaction with and assistance from other people.
+Whether an organization is for profit, or non-profit – we typically accomplish more through the interaction with and assistance from other people.

 The quality of human relationships (and coworker relationships) allows some teams to be amazingly productive with only a few people and a marginal infrastructure – while other teams are lethargic, despite having an extensive infrastructure, financial resources, and large teams.

-Benefits: Good coworker relationships reduce turnover and increase productivity.
+Benefits: Team development can reduce turnover and increase productivity.
 Organizations that maintain constructive interpersonal relationships benefit financially as well as culturally.

 Resolve Problems Early: Disagreements seem to be more disruptive, faster, and remain damaging longer than one might expect.
 Problem: resolving “people problems” at work is time consuming and frustrating.

 Strategy: Managing the following five factors can help immunize your organization against reoccurring, disabling problems between people at work.

 Possibly the most common correlate of conflict is limited resources.
 Do you have so few photocopiers that people consistently stand in line?
 Have too few parking spaces?
 Printers?
 Not enough budget?
 In general, if you put your managers or employees into a situation where they are forced to compete for resources, expect to see increased conflict.